-82 EIC Horizon Prizes are financed for €30.00 million from the 'Access to Risk Finance' WP part, for €5.00 million from the 'Nanotechnologies, Advanced Materials, Biotechnology and Advanced Manufacturing and Processing' WP part and for €5.00 million from the 'Leadership in Enabling and Industrial Technologies - Space' WP part.
+&lt;sup>93 EIC Horizon Prizes are financed for €30.00 million from the 'Access to Risk Finance' WP part, for €5.00 million from the 'Nanotechnologies, Advanced Materials, Biotechnology and Advanced Manufacturing and Processing' WP part and for €5.00 million from the 'Leadership in Enabling and Industrial Technologies - Space' WP part.

-$^{83}$ Public procurements are financed for $\in$ 7.60 million from the SME instrument budget line and for $\in$ 0.15 million from the 'Access to Risk Finance' WP part.
+Public procurements are financed for €10.20 million from the SME instrument budget line and for €0.15 million from the 'Access to Risk Finance' WP part.

-This action is financed from the Europe in a changing world - Inclusive, innovative and reflective societies' WP part.
+This action is financed from the 'Europe in a changing world - Inclusive, innovative and reflective societies' WP part.